Josh Murphy: Personal life

 Murphy was born in Wembley, London.
-He is of Irish descent.
+He is of Nigerian descent through his father and Irish descent through his mother.

 He is the twin brother of professional footballer Jacob Murphy.
-The twins spoke about their close bonds and being there for each other.
+The twins have spoken about their close bonds and being there for each other.
 Their parents and younger brother live in Downham Market and run the Arbuckles restaurant.

 While on the pitch, former manager Chris Hughton instructed the twins to wear different coloured boots so that he could tell them apart.
 His uncle is former Ipswich Town footballer Tommy Parkin.